anna-hi/pui-hw/final-project1/README.md

 For the homepage, my two evaluators mentioned how liked the color scheme and the gradient of the background for the hero section.
-One user specifically thought that the arrow on the hero section was clickable and automatically scrolll down the page for her.
+One user specifically thought that the arrow on the hero section was clickable and automatically scroll down the page for her.
 The other evaluator liked how the tags showed what each case study was about.
 However, based on how they looked, he was unsure if they were clickable or not.
 They also thought the gradient to black background was slightly jarring.